Fun learning to support picky eating

 v) Screw the lid on tightly and shake to see what happens.

-7. Lemon volcano – this experiment gives a quick, visual result and again uses ingredients that you probably already have.
+7. Lemon volcano – this experiment gives a quick, visual result and again uses ingredients you probably already have.

 Ingredients – fresh lemon (can use other citrus fruit), baking soda, food colouring, dish washing liquid (optional), shallow bowl, popsicle sticks, lemon juice/other citrus juice (optional).